dmwm/PHEDEX/Documentation/README/README-ProdHarvest.txt

 below for details).
-In short, local farm production requires a real (local) PhEDEx node with a local relational PhEDEx catalogue, while files produced in LCG are harvested by means of a virtual PhEDEx node which makes use of a global LCG catalogue (currently RLS).
+In short, local farm production requires a real (local) PhEDEx node with a local relational PhEDEx catalogue, while files produced in LCG are harvested by means of a virtual PhEDEx node which makes use of a global LCG catalogue (currently the RLS).
 In addition, files generated in LCG are bundled up in a zip archive which gets injected into PhEDEx while files produced in local farm mode are individually injected and transferred.